19hours/sg-statutes/Acts/Stamp Duties Act.md

 “duty” means any stamp duty for the time being chargeable under this Act or any other Act;

-“E-Stamping system” means the computer service established under section 6B;
+“E-Stamping system” means the computer service mentioned in section 6B(1);

+[Act 37 of 2018 wef 04/10/2018]

 “equitable mortgage” means an agreement or a memorandum under hand only, relating to the deposit of any title deeds or instruments constituting or being evidence of the title to any property whatever (other than stock or marketable securities), or creating a charge on such property;